Guinea Grass: Colonial days, WWI and WWII

-In the mid-1880s, the Settlement was officially recognized by the colonial Governor of British Honduras as Guinea Grass.
-A representative of the crown, Mr. Price and Belize estate, and the Ayuso and Disus families were relocated in the village along with a militia and Edward Alamilla from Corozal.
-A primary school along with a Catholic church with a teacher Mr. Martinez, a Carib/Garifuna from Silk Grass, were established.
-The villagers did subsistence farming in order to have food as they were only paid BZD $10- $12 per month as chicleros and log wood cutters and had to camp in the Yalbac Hills for months.
+In the mid-1880s, the settlement was officially recognized by the colonial Governor of British Honduras as Guinea Grass.
+A representative of the crown, Mr. Price, of the Belize estate, and the Ayuso and Disus families were relocated to the village along with a militia and Edward Alamilla from Corozal.
+A primary school, with a teacher Mr. Martinez, along with a Catholic church, and a Carib/Garifuna from Silk Grass were established.
+The villagers did subsistence farming in order to have food as they were only paid BZD $10–12 per month as chicleros (gum extractors) and log-wood cutters and had to camp in the Yalbac Hills for months.
 The job and ways to have an income were based on a complex scheme, since in order to live on and farm the lands, they had to pay taxes to the crown.
 To afford and maintain the household and be able to pay taxes, they had to get a job.
 It was a complex scheme used by the colony's government in British Honduras to keep subjects in debt with leased land.
-Mr. Desiderio Perez described his time working on the forest: while at camp, they received weekly rations from the colonel, seven quarts of flour and four pounds of pork meat.
+Desiderio Perez described his time working on the forest: while at camp, they received weekly rations from the colonel, seven quarts of flour and four pounds of pork meat.

-The river served as the main route for exporting and importing things from and to the village.
+The river served as the main route for exporting and importing from and to the village.
 The colonial area of the village was only three blocks from the riverbank.
-Going through the lush forest, especially at night, was dangerous as wild animals such as jaguars, pumas, and snakes roamed freely.
+Going through the lush forest, especially at night, was dangerous, as wild animals such as jaguars, pumas, and snakes roamed freely.
 On the northern side of the village was a banana plantation owned by an American, Mr. Mason.
-On the southern end of the village lived the East Indians and the Waiikas who, after working on the banana farm, would collect cohune nuts to make cohune oil.
+On the southern end of the village lived the East Indians and the Waiikas who, after working on the banana farm, would collect cohune nuts to extract their oil.
 There was a small cohune oil factory with an industrial machine.
-Mr. Florencio Garcia and Mr. Donatilo Bustillos recalled that at the small plant, the East Indians crushed the kernel and extracted the oil to be sent to Belize City for exportation.
-The plant was later abandoned, and the piles of metal ruins were removed and used by Mennonites from Shipyard in the 1960s.
+Florencio Garcia and Donatilo Bustillos recalled that at the small plant the East Indians crushed the kernel and extracted the oil to be sent to Belize City for exportation.
+The plant was later abandoned, and the metal ruins were removed and used by Mennonites from Shipyard in the 1960s.